 RUN pip install -r requirements.txt

-Build the custom docker image and load it into your local Kubernetes cluster
+Build the Docker image and load it into your local Kubernetes cluster.
+In a real-work scenario, that would be a private registry.

-Notice that your custom Docker image of Airflow is based on the official Docker image 2.1.1 version.
-It’s better to put your requirements into a custom Docker image than mounting the requirements.txt file in each pod executing your task.
+Pay attention that your custom Docker image of Airflow is based on the official Docker image 2.7.1 version.
+Putting your requirements into a Docker image is better than mounting the requirements.txt .
 Why?
-Because each time a task gets executed, you will install the dependencies whereas with the custom Docker image, those dependencies are already installed.
-You save both time and resources.
+Airflow will install the dependencies each time a task runs in a Pod which adds unnecessary overhead, whereas with the custom Docker image, these dependencies are already installed.
+You save both time and compute resources.

 defaultAirflowRepository: airflow-custom